mahallow/thinkdots/README.md

 # NixOS Dotfiles

-You have just funbled your config, tried to ```sudo pacman -Rns``` some font you weren't using, and you removed font manager, its time again to begin the Arch inst....
+You have just fumbled your config, tried to ```sudo pacman -Rns``` some font you weren't using, and you removed font manager, its time again to begin the Arch inst....
 STOP!
 There is another way!
 If you're here, you are one for dotfiles.
 You might not think so, but I can see it in you.
 What if I told you, you could essentially dotfile your machine, with the continual ability to switch between changes on the fly.

 In steps [NixOS](www.nixos.org) to solve your problems.
 The "do it yourself" distro for grownups.